dylanballback/ODriveCan/docs/ODriveSetup.md

 ### 6. Apply and Calibrate

 !!! warning
-    If you have your O-Drive powered by a power supply/battery and want to plug in the USB, you need to have a USB Isolator,
+    If you have your O-Drive powered by a power supply/battery and want to plug in the USB, you need to have a [USB Isolator](https://odriverobotics.com/shop/usb-isolator).
     ![DC_Undervoltage_warning](media/odrivesetup/APPLY&CALIBRATE_Configuration_noDCBusVoltage_Error_ANNOTATED.png)

 !!!  success

     ![O-Drive Version >= v0.6.9](media/odrivesetup/APPLY&CALIBRATE_COMPLETED_Configuration_ANNOTATED.png)